m-clark/Miscellaneous-R-Code/README.md

 Miscellaneous
 =============

-Miscellaneous code that might be useful to others for learning/demonstration purposes.
+Miscellaneous R and possibly other code that might be useful to others for learning/demonstration purposes.